SAM Basket Massagno

 SAM Basket Massagno, for sponsorship reasons Spinelli Massagno, is a professional basketball club based in Massagno, Switzerland.
 The team currently plays in the Swiss Basketball League, the highest professional division in Switzerland.
 The team plays its home games at the palestra di Nosedo (SEM Nosedo), which has a capacity of 1,000 people.

+SAM has won two trophies in its history, the national SBL Cup in 2023 and the SBL Supercup in 2024.